Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

 In writing time travel, point of view really matters.
-Try to keep events chronological according to the point of view character who's traveling.
-If more than one person is traveling, follow the point of view character's timeline within the scene.
+Try to keep events chronological according to the point of view of the character who's traveling.
+If more than one person is traveling, follow the point-of-view character's timeline within the scene.
 If you have to refer to time relative to someone else's travels, be very clear about it.

-You don't have to become cumbersome with the 'had been' stuff but it helps to use 'then" and establish relative time between events on the narrator's timeline.
+You don't have to become cumbersome with the "had been" stuff, but it helps to use "then" and establish the relative time between events on the narrator's timeline.

 James traveled into the past.
 Visiting Chapter 2 for the second time, he put the envelope into the mailbox so that when his earlier self looked, the envelope would be there.

-Now this does close a loop.
+Now, this does close a loop.
 It works very well for time travel.
-"Earlier self" is a construction that most readers have no trouble with, or 'younger self."
-They've seen way too many movies and TV shows, heard too many concise versions of how time travel works to be surprised or confused that time travel exists in your story.
+"Earlier self" is a construction that most readers have no trouble with, or "younger self."
+They've seen way too many movies and TV shows and heard too many concise versions of how time travel works to be surprised or confused that time travel exists in your story.
 So you can chop it down to something tight and still get the idea across.
-Just be sure to mention it and when necessary, give relative chronology by a personal timeline -- narrator or speaker.
+Just be sure to mention it, and when necessary, give relative chronology by a personal timeline—narrator or speaker.

-About halfway through, I realized the entire book was in Third Person Omniscient, Present Tense.
+About halfway through, I realized the entire book was in the third-person omniscient present tense.
 I thought a lot about how and why Robert Bakker got away with it so invisibly.
-Normally I might notice tense in a novel, especially on a reread, even see why an author chose the tense he or she did.
+Normally, I might notice tense in a novel, especially on a reread, and even see why an author chose the tense he or she did.
 "Ah.
-Michener uses 3d Person Omniscient because he needs to write about events spanning centuries, individual characters don't hang on through the book, families do and consequences of what characters a century ago did affect people they'd never have known or cared about."
+Michener uses third-person omniscient because he needs to write about events spanning centuries; individual characters don't hang on through the book, families do, and consequences of what characters a century ago did affect people they'd never have known or cared about."

-3d Person Omniscient fits the big picture.
-The godlike point of view that shows every creature's thoughts and reactions in right if you want an intimate view of Alaska or Hawaii.
+Third-person omniscient fits the big picture.
+The godlike point of view that shows every creature's thoughts and reactions is right if you want an intimate view of Alaska or Hawaii.
 It's a panoramic style.
 Robert Bakker was looking back from our time and writing in English about creatures we know only from millions of years old bones.
-He very neatly tied their lives to some specific fossils found by specific fossil hunters in the very pleasant prologue and epilogue about paleontology, museum curating and movie-making.
+He very neatly tied their lives to some specific fossils found by fossil hunters in the very pleasant prologue and epilogue about paleontology, museum curating, and movie-making.

 Human interest was there all along.
-We were invited along on the dig, invited to share the imagination of a paleontologist who handles real dinosaur finds and sometimes gets to name them.
-It's one level of thrill and one way to stage the reader into a world so different from ours yet true and genuinely ancestral that we need the door opened.
+We were invited along on the dig and shared the imagination of a paleontologist who handles real dinosaur finds and sometimes gets to name them.
+It's one level of thrill and one way to stage the reader into a world so different from ours yet so true and genuinely ancestral that we need the door opened.
 The flavor didn't change once he left the human characters for the Cretaceous animal characters.

 But the tense did.
-In relating his own experiences, Bakker used first person, past tense anecdotes.
+In relating his own experiences, Bakker used first-person, past-tense anecdotes.
 A man simply telling a true story about something cool that he was involved in.
-He mentioned people he knew and their achievements with honest praise, didn't blow his role in it out of proportion and set himself up as narrator.
-Normal past-tense variation, first person, we know this part isn't the fiction.
-But the author's voice is very close to the fiction and he's established his credentials for writing this.
+He mentioned people he knew and their achievements with honest praise, didn't blow his role in it out of proportion, and set himself up as narrator.
+It's a normal past-tense variation, first person, so we know this part isn't the fiction.
+But the author's voice is very close to the fiction, and he's established his credentials for writing this.

 The whole prologue about how Utahraptor was discovered is set in italics.
-It's only a few pages of introduction.
-It serves to hook the reader.
-Any reader grabbing a dinosaur book is probably fascinated by paleontologists too, so it's a good hook.
-One that offers the tantalizing, real hope that amateur fossil hunters and rock hounds do make important discoveries sometimes.
-So it validates the core reader's hobby in a big way, thanking every volunteer who helps make these discoveries happen and bring the bones to the public in museums.
+It's only a few pages of introduction that serves to hook the reader.
+Any reader grabbing a dinosaur book is probably fascinated by paleontologists too, so it's a good hook—one that offers the tantalizing, real hope that amateur fossil hunters and rock hounds do make important discoveries sometimes.
+So it validates the core reader's hobby in a big way, thanking every volunteer who helps make these discoveries happen and brings the bones to the public in museums.

-He switches to 3d Person Omniscient, Present Tense right before the opening chapter, in the last paragraph of the italicized section.
-So as we read his anecdotes, we can hear Bakker's voice start to tell the story, right before he's absent from it.
+He switches to third-person omniscient present tense right before the opening chapter, in the last paragraph of the italicized section.
+So, as we read his anecdotes, we can hear Bakker's voice start to tell the story right before he's absent from it.
 This is a beautiful transition: